 World War I (1914-1918)

-The outbreak of World War I brought unprecedented economic upheaval, but for Bernard Baruch, a seasoned financier and presidential advisor, gold became a beacon of stability.
-As war destabilized global markets and drove European nations to print more money, Baruch recognized the inevitable inflation and currency devaluation that would follow.
+The outbreak of World War I brought unprecedented economic upheaval, but for Bernard Baruch, a veteran financier and presidential advisor, gold became stability.
+As war destabilized global markets and drove European nations to print more money, Baruch recognized the inevitable inflation.
 Anticipating the rising demand for gold as countries abandoned the gold standard to fund their military efforts, he strategically shifted his investments into gold, seeing it as the ultimate safe haven.
 He also diversified into gold mining stocks, capitalizing on the surge in demand for physical gold.

-Baruch’s impeccable timing paid off as gold prices soared, protecting his fortune while many others suffered from the war’s inflationary pressures.
+Baruch’s impeccable timing paid off as gold prices soared, protecting his fortune while many others suffered during the war.
 His strategy of investing in both gold and gold-related assets allowed him not only to preserve but grow his wealth, demonstrating his financial acumen.
 Even through the post-war inflationary period, Baruch’s wise positioning in gold solidified his legacy as a trusted advisor and one of the era’s most respected financiers.

 The Great Depression (1929-1939)